Piano Sonata No. 3 in F minor, Op. 5

 Janice Carissa, from Surabaya, Indonesia, entered the Curtis Institute of Music in 2013 and studies piano with Gary Graffman and Robert McDonald.
 All students at Curtis receive merit-based, full tuition scholarships, and Ms. Carissa is the Gerry and Marguerite Lenfest Fellow.

 A recipient of numerous awards and honors, Ms. Carissa was recently awarded the 2018 Career Grant Winner of Charlotte Whiteís Salon De Virtuosi.
 She will perform at WQXRís Greene Space in New York in November.
 In Summer 2018, Ms. Carissa participated at Ravinia Steans Music Institute Summer Festival and premiered the Timo Andres Piano Trio, which she would play in Raviniaís 2019 Tour along with Miriam Fried and her colleagues.
 Following her success at Ravinia, Ms. Carissa was also invited to collaborate with players of Berlin Philharmonikerís Scharoun Ensemble in Poland at Penderecki Center, performing works by Schubert, Mendelssohn, and Bach.
-Her other upcoming 2019 engagements include a recital tour series with cellist Zlatomir Fung.
+Her upcoming 2020 engagements include a recital tour series with cellist Zlatomir Fung.